 Gearing up for a greener future

-Some of our most recent policies can be found here
+Some of our most recent policies can be found here:

-IRU position on vehicle noise
+- IRU position on Clean Vehicles Directive

 Increasingly, many companies are keen to develop a fully sustainable supply chain, and this means they are now requesting data on their CO2emissions.
 The road transport industry needs to deliver on this data, otherwise it risks losing business because its green credentials are not up to scratch.
 In addition, with rising fuel prices around the world, transport operators face substantial fuel bills: eco-driving helps reduce these by up to 15%.
 Find out about our Eco-Driving courses for drivers and transport operators, held via the IRU Academy.